 You’ve heard of clean eating, now consider clean breathing.
 Poor indoor air quality can undermine your health by allowing you to breathe in contaminants that are irritating or, depending on your health history, even dangerous.
 Particularly if you have allergies or you have respiratory conditions, you should take steps to keep these common pollutants out of your air:

-Ready to improve your indoor air quality (IAQ), contact our expert today!
+Ready to improve your indoor air quality (IAQ)?
+Contact our expert today!

 Isn’t fresh air, well, fresh?
-Sure, in some ways adding fresh air to your home can help improve your air quality, but in other ways, it can make it worse.
+Sure, in some ways adding fresh air to your commercial building can help improve your air quality, but in other ways, it can make it worse.
 Fresh air can reduce carbon dioxide and add in oxygen.
 It can, depending on the weather outside, help with any humidity problems you have.
 However, an open window can also bring in allergens, irritants, exhaust smoke from vehicles, radon from the ground, and other contaminants.

 There are ways to treat and purify your fresh air so that you get the benefits while minimizing the downsides.
 HEPA filters equipped with carbon filters, HRVs and UV light purifiers are especially great options to help make fresh air more friendly to your lungs.